 In June 2000, Audit Committee requested that the Auditor General submit an annual report on the status of fraud and related matters.
 This report represents the 2012 annual report relating to fraud activities at the City that have been communicated to the Auditor General.
 It does not represent an overall picture of fraud or other wrongdoing at the City as fraud, by its very nature, is concealed and often difficult to detect.

-The City established a Fraud and Waste Hotline Program in 2002 with Council’s support to be operated by the Auditor General’s Office.
-The Hotline Program provides an independent resource for employees or members of the public to report or disclose wrongdoing involving City resources, anonymously if preferred.
-Since that time the activities of the Fraud and Waste Hotline have been included in the annual report.
+In 2002, the City established a Fraud and Waste Hotline Program with Council’s support to be operated by the Auditor General’s Office.
+The Hotline Program provides an independent resource for employees or members of the public to report wrongdoing involving City resources, anonymously if preferred.
+Since that time the activities of the Fraud and Waste Hotline Program have been included in the annual report.

-In 2011, 822 complaints were received representing a 44 per cent increase in the number of hotline complaints received in 2010.
-It should be noted however, that a majority of complaints received included at least two or more allegations.
-As such, we estimate the actual number of complaints is in the range of 1,700.
+In 2012, 774 complaints were received representing a six per cent decrease in the number of hotline complaints received in 2011.
+It should be noted however, that a significant number of complaints received included at least two or more allegations.
+As such, we estimate the actual number of complaints is more than 1,500.

 The City of Toronto’s Fraud Prevention Policy formalized the duty of employees to report allegations of fraud and wrongdoing involving City resources and set out reporting protocols and procedures.
 The Policy also includes a provision on whistle blower protection.

 A separate Whistle Blower Protection Policy has since been adopted by City Council and further enacted as a By-law in the City of Toronto Municipal Code, effective June 15, 2011.